 - Eggs – The moisture and fat from the eggs makes for a richer, moister cake.

-- Milk – You can use a dairy or dairy-free milk.
+- Milk – You can use a dairy or dairy-free milk substitute.
 Over the years I’ve made this using dairy milk, coconut milk, almond milk – anything goes!

 - Oil – Adds moisture.
 Oil should be used instead of butter because it has a higher fat content which is important to use alongside the cocoa powder.
 I used to use coconut oil but these days I stick to vegetable oil because it’s cheaper and just as effective.

 - Hot Coffee – Hot liquids and coffee enhance chocolate flavours.
-Additionally, the hot liquid helps to dissolve the cocoa powder for a smoother batter.
+Additionally, the hot temperature helps to dissolve the cocoa powder for a smoother batter.
+You won’t actually taste coffee in the end, but if you’d still prefer to make this without coffee you can use hot water here instead.

 The Cake Batter